Rapids and Wilderness:

 Paddle vs. Oar Rafts

-When it comes to whitewater rafting, there are several different types of rafts to choose from.
+When it comes to whitewater rafting, there are several different types of rafts.
 The two most common types are paddle rafts and oar rafts, but there are also oar/paddle combo rafts, also known as oar assists.
 Learn more about types of rafts.

 Paddle Rafts

-The most common type of raft used for white water rafting, paddle rafts typically hold four to eight passengers.
+The most common type of raft used for white water rafting on day trips, paddle rafts typically hold four to eight passengers.
 A professional river guide sits in the back of the boat and steers with a paddle while calling commands to the crew.
 The passengers (crew) sit on the sides of the raft and paddle through the rapids to help propel the boat forward.
 Paddle rafts require a high level of teamwork, as each passenger must paddle in sync.
-This type of raft is best for those who want an active and immersive experience.
+This type of raft is best for those who want an active experience.

 Oar rafts

 On the other hand, oar rafts are guided by a professional river guide who sits in the center of the boat and uses two long oars to steer and propel the boat forward.
-The passengers sit along the sides of the raft and don’t have to paddle.
-Oar rafts provide a more relaxed experience and allow passengers to focus on the scenery and the rapids without worrying about paddling.
+The passengers sit in the front (and sometime back) of the raft and don’t usually paddle.
+Oar rafts provide a more relaxed, stable experience and allow passengers to focus on the scenery and the rapids without worrying about paddling.
 These rafts are most common on multi-day trips where they are called gear rafts or gear boats and carry people as well as equipment.

 Oar/paddle combo rafts

 These rafts are a hybrid of the two types.
-A guide sit in the center or in the back in the center and uses oars to steer and help propel the boat forward.
+A guide sit in the center or in the back of the raft and uses two oars to steer and help propel the boat forward.
 But the passengers also paddle while sitting on the sides of the raft.

 Oar assists can be a good option for groups with varying levels of paddling experience, as the guide can adjust the level of paddling required based on the passengers’ abilities.
-Used on the most challenging rivers like Cherry Creek and the Futaleufu River these craft provide the highest level of control and power.
+Used on the most challenging rivers like the Class V Cherry Creek and Futaleufu River these craft provide the highest level of control and power.

 Conclusion